Redocly/redocly-cli/.changeset/hot-vans-smile.md

 "@redocly/openapi-core": patch
 ---

-Fix the failure when the path to a not existing config file is provided.
+Improved the experience when the config file doesn't exist or isn't found.